Howell Raines

-Raines has also published a novel, two memoirs, and an oral history of the civil rights movement.
+Raines has also published a novel, two memoirs, an oral history of the civil rights movement, and a history of the Union soldiers from Alabama who played a decisive role in the Civil War and were scrubbed from the history books.

 Early life and career

 Raines was born in Birmingham, Alabama.
 He earned a bachelor's degree from Birmingham-Southern College in 1964 and a master's degree in English from the University of Alabama in 1973.
 In September 1964, Raines began his newspaper career as a reporter for the Birmingham Post-Herald in Alabama.
 He also reported for WBRC-TV in Birmingham.

 After a year as a reporter at the Birmingham News, in 1971 Raines was selected as political editor of the Atlanta Constitution.
 In 1976 he left that post to become political editor at the St. Petersburg Times.

 The New York Times

 Raines joined The New York Times in 1978, as a national correspondent based in Atlanta.
 By 1979, Raines was promoted to Atlanta's bureau chief, a position he held until 1981, when he became a national political correspondent.

 By the next year, Raines had advanced to become a White House correspondent for The Times.
 He progressed to management in 1985, becoming deputy Washington editor.
 In 1987, Raines transferred to London and worked as the newspaper's London bureau chief.
 The next year, he returned to Washington, D.C., to become the city's bureau chief.

 In 1992, Raines published an essay, "Grady's Gift", about his childhood in Alabama.
 He fondly described the family's black housekeeper.
 His memoir was awarded the Pulitzer Prize for Feature Writing.

 In 1993, Raines moved to New York City as the Times editorial page editor, a position he held for eight years.
 The aggressive, colloquial style of his editorials, especially those critical of President Bill Clinton and his administration, drew widespread notice and a share of criticism.
 His work marked a departure from the measured tone for which Times editorials had been known.

 Raines was appointed executive editor of The Times in September 2001, serving until May 2003.
 At that time, controversy generated by the reporting scandal related to Jayson Blair led to his dismissal.
 A Times internal investigation revealed that 36 of the 73 national stories Blair filed with the paper over a six-month period were marred by errors, false datelines, or evidence of plagiarism.
 Raines was faulted for continuing to publish Blair months after the paper's metro editor, Jonathan Landman, sent him a memo urging him "to stop Jayson from writing for The Times.
 Right now."